apnadkarni/blt/doc/tree.rst

   **-precommand** *command*
     Invoke *command* for each matching node.
-Before *command* is invoked, the id of the node is appended.
+Before *command* is invoked, the ID of the node is appended.
 You can control processing by the return value of *command*.
 If *command* generates an error, processing stops and the **find** operation returns an error.
 But if *command* returns **break**, then processing stops, no error is generated.
 If